MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign.md

 **Delete:** Read-only

 ## <a name="pagefeedids"></a>Page Feed Ids
-The page feed identifiers for dynamic search ads.
+The page feed identifiers for dynamic search ads and Performance Max campaigns.

 Each page feed identifier is delimited in the Bulk file by a semicolon (";").

-The [Source](#source) determines whether or not Microsoft Advertising will use the associated page feeds.
+For dynamic search ads, the [Source](#source) determines whether or not Microsoft Advertising will use the associated page feeds.

 > [!TIP]
 > See the [Page Feeds](../guides/page-feeds.md) technical guide for an implementation overview.